jonathanclaydon/botpress-full-screen-customized/README.md

 ## YouTube Video

-For a detailed walkthrough of this project, watch the accompanying YouTube video: [Insert YouTube Video Link Here]
+For a detailed walkthrough of this project, watch the accompanying YouTube video: [How to Customize Botpress Full Screen](https://youtu.be/uk7lyx709mQ)

 ## Contributing